Codecademy/docs/content/css/concepts/filter-functions/terms/brightness/brightness.md

 ![CSS brightness filter example](https://raw.githubusercontent.com/Codecademy/docs/main/media/css-filterfunctions-brightness-example.png)

-Here, the image to the left is the original image and the one to the right is the same image with `brightness(150%)`.
+Here, the original image is on the left and the image on the right has the filter set at `brightness(150%)`.